 A Blaze of Dragons

 I’ve featured four dragons on this blog already – the KNL Dragon by Robert Lang, the Bird Base Dragon by Paul Hanson, and two Fire Dragons by Kade Chan.
-There are a couple of others I’m planning on writing about at some point, so expect to see more eventually.
+There are a couple of others I’m planning on writing about at some point (the Eastern Dragon from the Pure Origami Book by Red Paper), so expect to see more eventually.
 I’ll space them out over time, but for now, let’s focus on this Origami Baby Dragon.

 About the Origami Baby Dragon